-One Ashburton Place, Room 411 Boston, MA 02108 617-979-8300 www.ocpf.us
+Office of Campaign and Political Finance One Ashburton Place, Room 411 Boston, MA 02108

 I. Introduction

 "On or before January thirtieth of any year next following a year in which elections are held for statewide elective office, the director shall prepare and submit a report relating to the matters entrusted to him under this chapter to the clerk of the senate and to the commission established by section three of chapter fifty-five...."
 [M.G.L. c.55C, s.3]